-Social security contributions are payable by employers and employees at the same rate.
+Social security contributions are payable by employers and employees.
 The employer deducts the employee's contributions from salary.
 It is important to note that employee contributions form part of the employee's taxable employment income.

-Contributions are payable into three separate funds, as shown in Table 9 (2015 rates):
+Contributions are payable into three separate funds, as shown in Table 7 (2016 rates):